ZhengHongming888/pytorch_geometric/docs/distributed_train_blog.md

 ## Architecture Components

-1)	***Graph Partition***:  graph dataset partitioned into two parts for two nodes which one node can load partition in memory.
+1)	***Graph Partition***:  graph dataset partitioned into multiple parts over multiple  nodes that each node can load partition in memory.
 2)	***Graphstore/Featurestore***: store the graph topology /id mapping between local and global ids/ partition mapping/ feature lookup api in LocalGraphStore/LocalFeatureStore which will be used distributed sampling.
-3)	***DistNeighborLoader***: trainging process will trig the distributed neighbor process including distributed sampling process,  initial work process like create multiple torch rpc_workers for loader/samplers, regular node loader to finally formed all sampled nodes/features into PyG data formats
+3)	***DistNeighborLoader***: trainging process will trig the distributed neighborloader process including distributed sampling process,  initial work process like create multiple torch rpc_workers for loader/samplers, regular node loader to finally formed all sampled nodes/features into PyG data formats
 4)	***DistNeigbhorSampler***: sampling algorithm on top of partition unit which will include local/remote sampling and final merge between local/remote sampling results based on torch RPC mechanisms.
 5)	***Torch RPC/DDP***: there are two distributed group for distributed training in PyG.
 Torch RPC is used for distributed sampling over multiple partitions including node sampling/feature loop and Torch DDP is used for the distributed training over multiple nodes.